 are wound like solenoids and are part of the audio bandpass filter circuitry.
 The

-mount is a fiber type material that has "pulled out" of the chassis
+BP filter mount is a fiber board material that has "pulled out" of the chassis

 mounting screws.
 There are two of these "breaks."
-The entire mount
+Note how one

 actually has six coils attached.